knightebsuku/letmenotifyu/README.md

 Letmenotifyu
 ====================

-Application to provide notification of new series episodes and movies from [primewire.ag](http://primewire.ag)
+Application to provide notification of new series episodes from [primewire.ag](http://primewire.ag) and movies from [YIFY](https://yts.re/api).

-Full application details on the [wiki](https://github.com/stumenz/watchme/wiki)
+Full application details on the [wiki](https://github.com/stucomplex/letmenotifyu/wiki)

 Version: 3.5.2